satyarkar/PowerAppsPortals/README.md

 # PowerAppsPortals
-Collection of Power Apps Portals Component Examples
+A collection of Power Apps Portals Examples

+ ## Overview

+All example will have their own folder.